-HiTech has not submitted their Air Reactors to CARB to confirm they give off a safe level of ozone.
+HiTech has not submitted their Air Reactors to CARB at the time of writing, to confirm they give off a safe level of ozone.
 However, the bulbs they are using are USHIO brand UV bulbs with a 2G11 / PL-L base which do not give off ozone.
 They use another brand as well, LSE Lighting UV bulbs, with the same base.
 From what I can tell this bulb would not be any different from the USHIO brand.

 I’m calling on HiTech reps, especially doctors to consider the following:

--This machine is an unnecessary financial burden on patients when there are well-established brands selling verifiable PCO machines on the market for a fraction of the cost
+- This machine is an unnecessary financial burden on patients in my opinion when there are well-established brands selling verifiable PCO machines on the market for a fraction of the cost

 HiTech claims to be FDA approved, I can find no evidence of that.
 Anyone can search for FDA approvals here.